Our impact on the Sustainable Development Goals

 SDG 16 – Peace, Justice and Strong Institutions

 Our results must always be created with a strong moral compass and respecting human rights.
-Our Sustainability Program and our Ethics Handbook address our commitment to human rights, labor rights, anti-corruption and fair competition.
-In 2020, Danfoss was ranked number four in an analysis by the Danish Institute of Human Rights (DIHR) among twenty Danish companies in terms of compliance to the UN Guiding Principles for Human Rights.
+Our Ethics Handbook address our commitment to human rights, labor rights, anti-corruption and fair competition.
+As a global organization, we commit to the United Nations Guiding Principles on Business and Human Rights (UNGP), guidelines that require companies to prevent and address human rights abuses committed in business operations.

 We anchor integrity and compliance in our organization through internal compliance programs and control mechanisms.
 We also engage with our suppliers on strong standards in business practices, environmental requirements, and labor welfare.